findingdory12/stytra-analysis/README.md

 ```
 python analysis.py /path/to/experiment
 ```
-Running the above command will create all of the plots you need in a folder called `plots`.
+Running the above command will create all of the plots you need in a folder in that data directory called `plots`.
 It will also generate a `latencies.csv` file.
 Remember, this must be run with the virtual environment enabled.
 Additionally, the path to the experiment should be an absolute path, not a relative path.